TanStack/router/docs/framework/react/api/router/RouterEventsType.md

 ## RouterEvents properties

-After subscribing to an event in the router, the following properties become accessible in the first argument of the callback function once it has been emitted.
+Once an event is emitted, the following properties will be present on the event payload.

 ### `type` property